MainulDip/KotlinEveryday/oop-tour-kotlin.md

 Docs: https://kotlinlang.org/docs/visibility-modifiers.html

 ### <a name="constructorparam"> val/var/"empty" in Constructor Parameter/s: </a>
-If val/var is specified in constructor papameter, in background it also declares property inside the class.
+If val/var is specified in constructor parameter, in background it also declares property inside the class.
 If not it is simply a parameter passed to the primary constructor, where the parameters can be accessed within the init block or to initialize other properties
 ```kotlin
 class User(val id: Long, email: String) {
     val hasEmail = email.isNotBlank()    //email can be accessed here